 Post-Transcription Modification In Eukaryotes

 After eukaryotic pre-mRNA is transcribed it goes through various post-transcription modifications.
 Pre-mRNA strands are coated in proteins that protect from degradation and allow it to survive the trip from the nucleus to the cytoplasm of the cell.
-The pre-mRNA is capped by a chain of guanosine bases which stabilizes the strand and also signals to the translation mechanisms where to start translation.
+The pre-mRNA is capped by a chain of guanosine bases which stabilizes the strand and also signals to the translation mechanisms where to start the translation.

 Eukaryotic genes are composed of two types of sequences known as exons and introns.
 Exons are the portions that code for protein expression and are the active sections that contain the blueprint for proteins.
 Introns consist of the segments of genetic code interspersed between the exons.
 It is still not known exactly what function introns play in eukaryotic gene expression, but it is thought they play a role in gene regulation.
 During transcription, the RNA polymerase copies both exon and intron sequences into the pre-mRNA.
 During post-transcription modification, transcription factors go through the pre-mRNA and cut out the copied intron sequences.
 If intron sequences are not correctly removed from the pre-mRNA transcript, then the resulting protein will fail to function properly.